viswadarshan-024/viswadarshan-024/README.md

 Check out [My Portfolio](https://viswadarshan-024.github.io/portfolio/)

 My work includes contributing to academic journals and advancing Tamil Language Processing using Generative AI.
-I focus on exploring and implementing advanced NLP techniques tailored to Tamil, such as paraphrase detection and paraphrase generation.
-This involves fine-tuning state-of-the-art models to align with the nuances of Tamil’s rich morphological structure and linguistic diversity.
+I focus on exploring and implementing advanced NLP techniques tailored to Indic Languages, in paraphrase detection and paraphrase generation.
+Improving state-of-the-art models to align with the nuances of Tamil’s rich morphological structure and linguistic diversity.

 I am dedicated to optimizing the NLP pipeline—from preprocessing and feature engineering to solving classification and regression tasks.
-By leveraging the latest methodologies and integrating language-specific adjustments, I aim to create robust and efficient NLP solutions that enhance the understanding and processing of Tamil text.
+By leveraging the latest methodologies and integrating language-specific adjustments, I aim to create robust and efficient NLP solutions that enhance the understanding and processing of Indic text data.

 ---